 Cons

 - Higher CPAs at scale.
-Based on RocketShip HQ client data across 40+ accounts, manual campaigns typically run 15-30% higher CPAs than A+AC once you've moved past the testing phase and are scaling proven creative
+In our experience across accounts, manual campaigns typically run noticeably higher CPAs than A+AC once you've moved past the testing phase and are scaling proven creative

 - Operational complexity multiplies.
 Managing 10-20 ad sets across multiple campaigns requires 3-5x more hands-on time than A+AC, including daily bid adjustments, budget reallocation, and creative rotation